We've won Debt Advice Provider of the Year Award

-StepChange Debt Charity was last night awarded a prestigious industry award, in recognition of its Breathing Space campaign.
-The charity was named “Debt Advice Provider of the Year” at the Credit Strategy Awards, one of the credit industry’s leading award ceremonies.
+Last night we were awarded a prestigious industry award, in recognition of its Breathing Space campaign.
+We were named “Debt Advice Provider of the Year” at the Credit Strategy Awards, one of the credit industry’s leading award ceremonies.

 The Breathing Space campaign’s latest success was the commitment by the Government in the October 2018 budget to begin a consultation on a proposed breathing space scheme.
-While viewed by the charity as a step in the right direction, StepChange’s response to the Government’s calls for evidence raised certain concerns about the specifics of the scheme proposed by the government, and the charity hopes to continue to work with HM Treasury to address these issues.
+While we viewed this as viewed a step in the right direction, our response to the Government’s calls for evidence raised certain concerns about the specifics of the scheme proposed by the government, and the charity hopes to continue to work with HM Treasury to address these issues.

-Last year, StepChange provided full debt advice to over 300,000 people, and was contacted by over 600,000.
+Last year, we provided full debt advice to over 300,000 people, and was contacted by over 600,000.
 Demand for debt advice has been growing over the quarter of a century the charity has been operating.
-Last year, StepChange announced plans to double the amount of people it was able to provide debt advice to by 2022, as well as introducing new services aimed to provide early intervention for financially vulnerable people.
+Last year, we announced plans to double the amount of people we're able to provide debt advice to by 2022, as well as introducing new services aimed to provide early intervention for financially vulnerable people.

-Phil Andrew, CEO of StepChange Debt Charity, said:
+Phil Andrew, CEO here at StepChange Debt Charity, said: